 - Use the best online course platform for your situation and experience level.

 YouTube is great for building your brand if you want to create fans, drive lots of conversions, and increase your business revenue.
 As the second-largest search engine, this platform offers immense opportunities to get your brand in front of your ideal audience.

-You can use it as an additional tool to reach followers if you’re already active on other social platforms, or in conjunction with a website that you currently run.
+You can use it as an additional tool to reach followers if you’re already active on other social platforms, or in conjunction with a blog that you currently run.